Home 1999-2001 2002-3 2004-6 2007 2008 2009 2010 2011

 • Compass.
 I use a bog-standard Silva compass.

 • Two Leki Malaku Classic Walking poles.
 Walking poles are strange creatures, you either love them or loathe them.
-Me, I love them.
+Personally, I love them.
 Not only can they be used to help you up hills at the end of a long day, but (hopefully) they will prove invaluable for me if my ankle ever 'goes' when in the middle of nowhere.
 For more details on walking poles and their usage, click here.
 These poles are still in good condition after many thousands of miles of use, although I have had to get new tips for them once.

 • Water bottles.
 I have three main water bottles - two-1 litre and one-2 litre Platypus water bottle with a couple of drinking tubes, and one-1 litre bike bottle.
 The Platypus bottles really are godsends - the drinking tube system is nearly flawless and the bottles fold up to nearly nothing when empty.